Fall 2021 Courses

 PHL 315 - Existentialism

-Introduction to a number of philosophers and literary figures gathered together under the name "existentialism".
-Authors include Dostoevsky, Kierkegaard, Nietzsche, Rilke, Kafka, Ortega y Gasset, Jaspers, Heidegger, Sartre, and Camus.
-Topics include consciousness, (in)authenticity, alientation, death, anxiety, freedom, time, nihilism, historical meaning, and religion.
+Introduction to a number of philosophers and literary figures gathered together under the name "existentialism."
+Authors include Dostoyevsky, Kierkegaard, Nietzsche, Rilke, Kafka, Ortega y Gasset, Jaspers, Heidegger, Sartre and Camus.
+Topics include consciousness, (in)authenticity, alienation, death, anxiety, freedom, time, nihilism, historical meaning and religion.

 PHL 316U – Social & Political Philosophy